wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 When the script loads, the script will look in its token file for an existing unexpired token.
 If a valid token is unavailable, a new token will be retrieved using OAuth.
 A new token will also be obtained if the expiration of the existing token is within `BUFFER_TIME`, but the oldest token will always be used until 5 seconds before expiration.

 The script then makes a call to the ClearPass server to retrieve the last replication timestamp for each node in the cluster.
-If the last replication timestamp of the ClearPass server in question is less than 10 seconds older than the highest replication timestamp in the cluster, AND the highest replication timestamp is newer than 3 minutes, 5 seconds + MON_INTERVAL based on the system clock of the F5, the monitor will mark the node as `Up`.
+If the last replication timestamp of the ClearPass server in question is less than 10 seconds older than the highest replication timestamp in the cluster, AND the highest replication timestamp is newer than 3 minutes, 5 seconds + `MON_INTERVAL` based on the system clock of the F5, the monitor will mark the node as `Up`.

 The publisher will always be marked as `Up` if the API call was successful.

 ## Limitations
 - The script does support encrypted client secrets currently.
 The client secret will be visible in plain text to anyone who can view the configuration, and will be bundled as part of a qkview and visible by F5 if uploaded to iHealth.
 Secret encryption will be available in a future version.
 Regardless, it is strongly recommended to set an Operator Profile with the minimum required permissions on the API client so that the secret cannot be used for any other purpose.
-- Monitor interval must be passed manually to the script using the `MON_INTERVAL` variable as there is no way to obtain this information automatically and the script is dependant on this value.
+- Monitor `Interval` must be passed manually to the script using the `MON_INTERVAL` variable as there is no way to obtain this information automatically, and because the script is dependant on this value.
 - The script will not attempt to obtain a new token if it receives any HTTP 4xx errors as replication delay can cause newly generated valid tokens to not yet be available on the subscriber.
 - If there's a change in token lifetime (for example, changing settings on the API Client configuration will invalidate existing tokens), the token file must be deleted manually.
 The token file is located in `/var/tmp/<name of monitor>-token.json`.
 Alternatively, you could wait for the token to reach its scheduled expiration time, but this could take a long time depending on how much time was left on the original token.
 An invalidated token will cause the script to throw an HTTP 4xx error (note the previous limitation).
 - The BIG-IP only has python 2.7 available, and it is not easy to import external modules.
 - ClearPass only updates the Last Replication Timestamp once every 3 minutes.
-This implies that the maximum amount of time it potentially takes for a server to be marked `Down` is 3 minutes + the monitor timeout.
+This implies that the maximum amount of time it potentially takes for a server to be marked `Down` is 3 minutes + the monitor `Timeout`.
 This is unlikely, however, because the script marks a resource `Down` if it gets no HTTP response during the API calls, but it is worth noting.
 Therefore, make sure this isn't the only monitor in your resource pool.
 - Updating the ClearPass infrastructure will cause databases to be out of sync for a while.
 It may make sense to disable the monitor in each ClearPass zone during a maintenance window so that the entire infrastructure doesn't get flagged as `Down` simultaneously.
 - Very rarely, the script will execute the moment before the replication interval gets updated, and will show a time difference of 180 or 185 seconds between the subscriber and the rest of the cluster.
-This will cause the monitor to fail.
-However, at the next interval, the monitor will succeed.
+This race condition will cause the monitor to fail for that `Interval`.
+However, at the next `Interval`, the monitor will succeed.
 Therefore, the best practice use of this script is to set the `Timeout` on the monitor to the F5 best practice of 3x the monitor `Interval` + 1 seconds, with the monitor `Interval` no less than 5 seconds.

 ## Troubleshooting
 Check the `/var/log/ltm` logs for detailed information on script errors or issues.
 This is the most useful resource for checking why a node is failing its healthcheck.
 Use `tail -f /var/log/ltm` from the bash shell to watch logs in real time.